Hickory Wind: Covers

 "Hickory Wind" was covered by Joan Baez on her 1969 release, David's Album.
 Parsons' friend and one-time musical partner Emmylou Harris also covered it on her 1979 album Blue Kentucky Girl.
 Richard Thompson, Clive Gregson, and Christine Collister also recorded a cover of the song for the 1989 Byrds' tribute album, Time Between – A Tribute to The Byrds.
 Grant Lee Phillips recorded his cover version for his Virginia Creeper album.
 The Seldom Scene covered "Hickory Wind" on the live album Blue Grass: The Greatest Show On Earth recorded at a concert in 1980 and released in 1986 with members of The Country Gentlemen and J. D. Crowe and the New South.
+Vic Chesnutt and Bob Mould covered it for the Gram Parsons 1993 tribute album Conmemorativo: A Tribute to Gram Parsons.
 Ryan Adams & the Cardinals covered the song numerous times in concert.
 Lucinda Williams has covered the song twice: once on Cayamo: Sessions at Sea, an album by Buddy Miller, and again on a tribute album to Harris entitled: The Life & Songs of Emmylou Harris.
 BR5-49 recorded the song on their 1996 self-titled album.
+Hickory Wind was also covered by The Tuttles with AJ Lee on the album titled Endless Ocean, (2013).